the practical kitchen

 How to Make Small Batch Revel Bars

-Next, in a large mixing bowl, combine the softened butter and the brown sugar.
-I like to use an electric hand mixer since my 7-quart stand mixer is just a bit too big for a dough this small.
-If you have a smaller stand mixer you'll be fine using your stand mixer.
+I like to use an electric hand mixer to make this dough since my stand mixer is just a bit too big for a dough this small.
+If you have a smaller stand mixer (like a 4.5-5qt mixer), you'll be fine using your stand mixer.

 butter and sugar creamed together in a mixing bowl with an electric mixer.